Jazz Blues Ensemble Workshop

 – Wynton Marsalis

-This entry-level ensemble workshop is an excellent introduction to blues and jazz ensemble playing and improvisation for those new to the forms.
-Jazz Blues Ensemble Workshop participants will develop their practical blues and jazz ensemble and improvisation skills by exploring and playing together the following standards:
+Waltons New School of Music’s Jazz Blues Ensemble Workshop is an entry-level workshop that provides an excellent introduction to blues and jazz ensemble playing and improvisation for those new to the forms.
+Participants will develop their practical blues and jazz ensemble and improvisation skills by exploring and playing together the following standards:

 - ‘All Blues’